Prompt Library · 36 prompts

 - Ends with a clear request and deadline

-- Is in English, max one A4 page
+- Is in Swedish, maximum one A4 page

 Include placeholders for my signature and contact details.